zealous-tech/testrail-reporter/README.md

 To test the reporter, you can use the following steps:

-1. Clone the repository
+1. clone the repository
-2. Run `npm install` to install the dependencies
+2. run `npm install` to install the dependencies
 3. navigate to the `frameworks` folder
 4. choose the framework you want to test with

-### Playwright testing
+##### Playwright testing

-1. Navigate to the `playwright` folder
+1. navigate to the `playwright` folder
-2. Run `npm install` to install the dependencies
+2. run `npm install` to install the dependencies
 3. set your testrail configurations in the `testrail.config.js` file
 4. update the `playwright.config.ts` file if needed
 5. set log level in src/logger.js file to `debug` for more detailed logs
-6. Run `npx playwright test` to run the tests
+6. run `npx playwright test` to run the tests

+##### Vitest testing
+TBD

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/zealous-tech/testrail-reporter/blob/main/LICENSE) file for details.